The sticker price favors AI voice generators

 The moment quality, brand performance, rights clarity, and revision overhead matter, the comparison changes.

 If the synthetic output sounds wrong in context, the project may pay for the voice twice: once in AI generation and again in a human re-record.
-If the campaign is sensitive, brand and legal review can also add friction that was never part of the original 'cheap' plan.
+If the campaign uses cloning or paid media, brand and legal review can also add friction that was never part of the original 'cheap' plan.

 Use the cost model that matches the stakes